Elspeth Garman

 Elspeth Frances Garman is a retired professor of molecular biophysics at the University of Oxford and a former President of the British Crystallographic Association.
 Until 2021 she was also Senior Kurti Research Fellow at Brasenose College, Oxford, where she is now an emeritus fellow.
 The "Garman limit", which is the radiation dose limit of a cryocooled protein crystal, is named after her.

 Education and career

 Garman studied physics at Durham University and then moved to Linacre College, Oxford, for a doctorate in nuclear physics supervised by Kenneth Allen which she completed in 1980.
 She taught at Lincoln College, St Hilda's College, St Anne's College, Somerville College, and Worcester College, and switched to biophysics in 1987.
 Since then, she has co-authored more than 150 Protein Data Bank entries and contributed to techniques for macromolecular structure determination.
 In particular, Garman has been amongst the pioneers of cryoprotection of macromolecular crystals and has made major contributions to the study of the damage that X-rays induce in macromolecular crystals.
 In a seminal paper in 2006, Garman and collaborators established the radiation dose limit for cryocooled protein crystals, which was named the "Garman limit" after her.
+In 2025, Garman and Nicola Laurieri published Mathematics for Biosciences: From Theory to Worked Examples and Applications, an undergraduate textbook covering mathematical methods and applications in the biosciences.